Facebook Marketplace Car Photo Guide for Dealers

-This guide covers how to photograph and list vehicles on Facebook Marketplace in a way that generates serious inquiry volume without triggering the platform's increasingly aggressive policy enforcement around privacy and misrepresentation.
+This guide covers how to photograph and list vehicles on Facebook Marketplace in a way that generates serious inquiry volume without adding extra compliance risk or making the photos feel over-edited.

 Why Facebook Marketplace Is Different From Other Platforms